canlin03/canlin03.github.io/contents/home.md

 #### Education

-M.E., University of Science and Technology of China, 2024—Now.\
+M.E., Computer Science and Technology, University of Science and Technology of China, 2024—Now.\
-B.E., University of Electronic Science and Technology of China, 2020—2024.
+B.E., Computer Science and Technology & Finance, University of Electronic Science and Technology of China, 2020—2024.

 #### Research Interests
 Large Language Model, Knowledge Graph.